elseagle/game_space_api/README.md

 2. You have to create a games table in the database on the first run of the application, this can be easily done by setting CREATE_TABLE == "true" in the web enviroment section of the docker-compose.yml file.

-3. Build and run the application using the command:
+3. Build  the docker image of the application using the command:

     ```sh
         $ docker-compose build
     ```

+4. Run the application container using the command:

+    ```sh
+        $ docker-compose up
+    ```

 4. For subsequent runs, to avoid having to re-create the games table on every run set CREATE_TABLE == "false" and run the below command to effect the new changes.

     ```sh
-        $ docker-compose up
+        $ docker-compose build
      ```